daregoodness1997/fullstack-monorepo/README.md

 ---

-👉 With this setup, you can build and scale **web, mobile, and backend** apps all from one monorepo, while sharing code across platforms.
+👉 With this monorepo, you can build **a complete full-stack system** where web, mobile, and backend apps share code, logic, and types in one place.